Cap de Tété, 12260 Foissac.

 |1973||opened to the public.|

-The Grotte de Foissac is located between the Aveyron Gorges and the Lot valley.
-It is part of a 7km long cave system which drains this karst plateau.
+The Grotte préhistorique de Foissac (Prehistoric Cave Foissac) is located between the Aveyron Gorges and the Lot valley.
+The river cave system drains the karst plateau.
 Numerous rivers sink in this area into the cave system and reappear in the Lot valley.

 The cave has an enormous amount of archaeological remains.
-Human footprints, clay quarries, graves, fireplaces, and potteries were human uses based on the abundant clay deposits.
+Human footprints, clay quarries, graves, fireplaces, and potteries were human uses based on the abundant clay deposits of the cave.
 But also tools and jewelleries were found.
-Also several animals have been found, like the skeletton of a lion which was untouched and the bones remained in anatomic connection.
+Also, several animals have been found, like the skeleton of a lion which was untouched and the bones remained in anatomic connection.
 The cave was scientifically examined between 1978 and 1988.
-As many remains were under water, the cave river had to be rerouted.
+As many remains were underwater, the cave river had to be rerouted.
 The water was either pumped out or rerouted through a pipe.

 The cave site includes also an archaeological museum and a so-called prehistorical park.
 Both are included in the entrance fee and are visited self-guided.
 Archaeological objects from the cave during planned excavations and fortuitous discoveries are presented.
 The artifacts of stone, bone, wood or terracotta show tha many achievements of the Chalcolithic people.
 The museum also hosts temporary exhibitions.